-Gardening is an enjoyable, healthy activity, and one that benefits everyone, even if you don’t have a green thumb.
-Yet many of us feel like we can’t really get started as early as we’d like, because of the unpredictable weather.
+Gardening is an enjoyable, healthy activity ― one that benefits everyone, even if you don’t have a green thumb.
+However, many of us feel like we can’t get started as early as we’d like because of the unpredictable weather.
 Spring is officially here, but we all know how a quick weekend cold front can kill off those little sprouts we worked so hard to plant.
 To avoid that disappointment, we tend to wait until we’re sure the warm weather is here to stay.

-There is a way to get a head start on creating your own fresh produce, without subjecting your efforts to the whims of Mother Nature.
-In fact, you can indulge your gardening bug pretty much any time of year if you take your efforts inside.
+There is a way to get a head start on creating your own fresh produce without subjecting your efforts to the whims of Mother Nature.
+You can indulge your gardening bug pretty much at any time of year if you bring your efforts inside.

 How Gardening Can Help You Feel Better

 Other recent studies have connected gardening with real physical benefits.
-In 2007, researchers reported that “friendly” bacteria normally found in soil altered behavior in a way similar to that of anti-depressants.
-The bacteria activated a group of neurons in the brain that produce more of the “feel good” neurotransmitter, serotonin.
+In 2007, researchers reported that “friendly” bacteria normally found in soil altered behavior in a way similar to that of antidepressants.
+The bacteria activated a group of neurons in the brain that produces more of the “feel-good” neurotransmitter ― serotonin.